Danielle Shannon, LCSW

 Danielle brings sixteen years of experience in the mental health field to her practice as a therapist, social worker and advocate.
 She specializes in supporting folks who face challenges related to stress, life transitions and the impact of trauma.
 Danielle’s hard-earned wisdom includes evidence-based interventions like Dialectical Behavior Therapy, mindfulness and trauma-sensitive yogic techniques.
 Her previous work with children, teens and families provides a unique perspective on healing across the lifespan.

 Danielle graduated from Northwestern University with a Bachelors in Social Policy, and completed her Masters in Social Work from the University of Illinois at Chicago.
 She is a Registered Yoga Teacher (RYT-200) and Life Force Yoga - Level 1 practitioner.
 Danielle also facilitates trainings in the community, and provides consulting services for organizations.
-Contact us if you’d like to work with Danielle!
+For therapy clients, Danielle charges $150/50min session with exceptions for insurance reimbursement rates and sliding-scale clients.

 Eva Ball, LMSW